+ARTICLE 28

-ARTICLE 29 SAVING CLAUSE
+SAVING CLAUSE

-In the event that any Article, Section or portion of this Agreement is found to be invalid or shall have the effect of loss to the Commonwealth of funds made available through federal law, rule or regulation, then such specific Article, Section or portion shall be amended to the extent necessary to conform with such law, rule or regulation, but the remainder of this Agreement shall continue in full force and effect.
-Disputes arising under this Article shall be discussed with the Human Resources Division and may be submitted by the Union to expedited arbitration.
+In the event that any Article, Section or portion of this Agreement is found to be invalid or shall have the effect of loss to MassDOT or the Commonwealth of funds made available through federal law, rule or regulation, then such specific Article, Section or portion shall be amended to the extent necessary to conform with such law, rule or regulation, but the remainder of this Agreement shall continue in full force and effect.
+Disputes arising under this Article shall be discussed with the Employer and may be submitted by the Union to expedited arbitration.

+ARTICLE 29

-ARTICLE 30 REOPENER
+WAGE REOPENER

-Section 1.
-Wage Reopener

-In the event that during the term of this Agreement a Collective Bargaining Agreement is submitted by either the Governor, or the Secretary for Administration and Finance and said Agreement is funded by the Legislature and in the event such Agreement contains provisions for across-the-board salary increases in excess of those contained in this Agreement, the parties agree to re-open those provisions of this Agreement to further bargaining.
+In the event that during the term of this Agreement a Collective Bargaining Agreement is submitted by either the Governor, or the Secretary for Administration and Finance and said Agreement is funded by the Legislature and in the even such Agreement contains provisions for across-the-board salary increases or other economic terms that in the aggregate are in excess of those contained in this Agreement, the parties agree to re-open those provisions of this Agreement to further bargaining.

-Section 2.
-Medication Administration Program (MAP)

-In the course of bargaining for this successor agreement, the parties have acknowledged a shared interest in recognizing the value of the MAP certification program to Commonwealth agencies, clients and consumers.
-The parties have also recognized that extremely difficult fiscal circumstances have precluded the prospect for applying specific additional compensation to employees administering medication under the MAP program.
-In this light, the parties agree to reopen negotiations concerning this specific matter on or after November 15, 2010.
-Such negotiations will focus only on the MAP program, and will be conducted with the sole purpose of determining whether and how additional compensation for MAP practitioners shall be made available, and if such compensation shall be made available, the effective date of any increase.
+ARTICLE 30

-ARTICLE 31 DURATION
+DURATION

-This Agreement shall be for the three-year period from July 1, 2009 to June 30, 2012 and terms contained herein shall become effective on July 1, 2009 unless otherwise specified.
-Should a successor Agreement not be executed by June 30, 2012, this Agreement shall remain in full force and effect until a successor Agreement is executed or an impasse in negotiations is reached.
-At the written request of either party and upon mutual agreement, negotiations for a subsequent Agreement will be commenced on or after January 1, 2012.
+This Agreement shall be for the one-year period from July 1, 2017 to June 30, 2020 and terms contained herein shall become effective on execution unless otherwise specified.
+It is expressly understood and agreed that subject to ratification by the Union Membership, the predecessor collective bargaining agreement shall be voided and superseded by all aspects of this collective bargaining agreement.
+Should a successor Agreement not be executed by June 30, 2020, this Agreement shall remain in full force and effect until a successor Agreement is executed or an impasse in negotiations is reached.
+At the written request of either party, negotiations for a subsequent Agreement will be commenced on or after January 1, 2020.

+ARTICLE 31

-ARTICLE 32 APPROPRIATION BY THE GENERAL COURT
+APPROPRIATION BY THE GENERAL COURT